LukasWoodtli/WebPage/pelican/content/intel_architecture.md

 <pre>MOV <strong>[BX + DI]</strong>, CH; calculate the operand with the values from BX and DI</pre>

-### Offset Address
+### Address
-To calculate the address offset with immediate addressing  mode the following scheme is used:
+To calculate the address with immediate addressing  mode the following scheme is used:

 $$Offset := \begin{Bmatrix}-\\CS:\\DS:\\SS:\\ES:\end{Bmatrix}\begin{Bmatrix}-\\BX\\BP\end{Bmatrix} +\begin{Bmatrix}-\\SI\\DI\end{Bmatrix} + \begin{Bmatrix}-\\displacement_8\\displacement_{16}\end{Bmatrix}$$

 $-$ means that this element is not used.

+The three possible address parts are:

+1. Basis Register (BX or BP): Contains usually the start address of a data structure.
+2. Index Register (SI or DI): Can contain an index (i.e Array index) that can be calculated at runtime.
+It's 16-bit unsigned.
+3. Displacement: A *signed* constant value (8-bit or 16-bit) that gives an offset.

+This addressing scheme gives a total of 27 addressing combinations.
+But only *24* combinations are allowed.
+The following three are not allowed:

+- No address at all: MOV AX, []; or MOV AX, ;.
+- Only 8-bit displacement: Only memory 0-255 could be addressed.
+- Only BP: BP points to stack.
+No practical use.
+MOV AX, [BP];

+#### Examples

+    :::nasm
+    MOV DX, [BX];
+    MOV AL, [BX+4];
+    MOV CX, [BX+SI];
+    MOV ES, [BX+DI+2];

 ## Addressing Memory
  For addressing the memory the immediate, direct and indirect method can be used.